The journey to Berlin Modernism

 The architecture and design of early 20th century modernism is present in numerous places in the German capital.
 See the world's largest collection on the history of the Bauhaus at the Berlin Bauhaus Archive, and complement your experience with guided tours, exhibitions and one of the many events.

-The Triennale der Moderne regularly takes place in Berlin, Weimar and Dessau.
+The Triennale der Moderne, the festival on ideas and building culture of the modernism, regularly takes place in Berlin, Weimar and Dessau.
 Workshops, exhibitions, guided tours and walks are offered as part of the festival programme.